Homological stability of topological moduli spaces

-As shown in \cref{section:resolutionbyembeddings}, the canonical resolution of $\cM$ with respect to a choice of a stabilizing manifold $X$ is equivalent to the \emph{resolution by embeddings}--an augmented semi-simplicial space of submanifolds $W\in\cM$ together with embeddings of $X$ with a fixed behavior near their boundary.
-For specific manifolds $X$ and $W$, this resolution and its connectivity has been studied to prove homological stability of (\ref{equation:manifoldstabilizationintroduction}), first by Galatius and Randal-Williams in their groundbreaking work \cite{GRWI} for $\bar{X}\cong S^p\times S^p$ and simply-connected $(2p)$-dimensional $W$ with $p\ge 3$.
-Their results extend the classical homological stability result for mapping class groups of surfaces by Harer \cite{Harer} to higher dimensions.
-As in Harer's result, the known connectivity of the resolution by embeddings, and hence the resulting stability ranges, depend on the \emph{$X$-genus} of $W$ which incidentally provides a method of grading $\tE_1$-modules $\cM$ in general (see \cref{section:stablegenus}).
-Perlmutter \cite{Perlmutter} succeeded in carrying out this strategy for $\bar{X}\cong S^p\times S^q$ with certain $p\neq q$ depending on which $W$ is required to satisfy a connectivity assumption.
+As shown in \cref{section:resolutionbyembeddings}, the canonical resolution of $\cM$ with respect to a choice of a stabilising manifold $X$ is equivalent to the \emph{resolution by embeddings}---an augmented semi-simplicial space of submanifolds $W\in\cM$, together with embeddings of $X$ with a fixed behaviour near their boundary.
+For specific manifolds $X$ and $W$, this resolution and its connectivity has been studied to prove homological stability of \eqref{equation:manifoldstabilisationintroduction}, first by Galatius and Randal-Williams in their work \cite{GRWI} for $X\cong D^{2p}\sharp (S^p\times S^p)$ and simply-connected $2p$-dimensional $W$ with $p\ge 3$.
+Their results extend the classical stability result for mapping class groups of surfaces by Harer \cite{Harer} to higher dimensions.
+As in Harer's theorem, the known connectivity of the resolution by embeddings, and hence the resulting stability ranges, depend on the \emph{$X$-genus} of $W$, which incidentally provides a method of grading $\tE_1$-modules $\cM$ in general (see \cref{section:stablegenus}).
+Perlmutter \cite{Perlmutter} succeeded in carrying out this strategy for $X\cong D^{p+q}\sharp (S^p\times S^q)$ with certain $p\neq q$ depending on which $W$ is required to satisfy a connectivity assumption.
 Recently, Friedrich \cite{Friedrich} extended the work of Galatius and Randal-Williams to manifolds $W$ with nontrivial fundamental group in terms of the \emph{unitary stable rank} \cite[Def.\,6.3]{MirzaiiVanderkallen} of the group ring $\bfZ[\pi_1(W)]$.
-These connectivity results can be restated in our context as graded connectivity for the canonical resolution of $\cM$ with respect to different gradings (see \cref{lemma:canonicalresolutionconnectedsmanifolds}), which allows us to apply \cref{theorem:constant} and \ref{theorem:twisted}.
+These connectivity results can be restated in our context as graded connectivity for the canonical resolution of $\cM$ with respect to different gradings (see \cref{lemma:canonicalresolutionconnectedsmanifolds}), allowing us to apply Theorems~\ref{theorem:constant} and~\ref{theorem:twisted}.